Phil Ivey: World Series of Poker

-With 10 World Series of Poker bracelets, Ivey is currently tied with Doyle Brunson and Johnny Chan for the second most all-time.
-Also, at age 38, he is the youngest player to ever win ten bracelets.
-He broke Phil Hellmuth's mark of 42 years old at the time of his tenth bracelet.
-In addition, no other player has accumulated ten bracelets more quickly; it took Ivey only 14 years from the time of his first bracelet to his tenth (Phil Hellmuth took 17 years).
-He is also the all-time record holder for most bracelets won in non-Holdem events, with all 10 of his victories coming in non-Holdem events.
+With 11 World Series of Poker bracelets, Ivey currently has the second most WSOP titles all-time, second only to Phil Hellmuth.
+Also, at age 38, he was the youngest player to ever win ten bracelets.
+He broke Hellmuth's mark of 42 years old at the time of his tenth bracelet.
+In addition, no other player has accumulated ten bracelets more quickly; it took Ivey only 14 years from the time of his first bracelet to his tenth (Hellmuth took 17 years).
+He is the all-time record holder for most bracelets won in non-Holdem events, with all 11 of his victories coming in non-Holdem events.
 His 2010 win gave him the lead over Billy Baxter.
-He is also the WSOP record holder for most mixed-game bracelets having won five in his career.
+He is the WSOP record holder for most mixed-game bracelets having won five in his career.
 He won one in S.H.O.E. in 2002, Omaha Hi/Lo / 7 Card Stud Hi/Lo in 2009, H.O.R.S.E. in 2010, WSOP APAC Mixed Event in 2013, and Eight Game Mix in 2014.